Sage-Bionetworks/aws-infra/lambdas/cfn-explode-macro/README.md

 # Explode CloudFormation Macro

 The `Explode` macro provides a template-wide `Explode` property for CloudFormation resources.
-Similar to the Count macro, it will create multiple copies of a template Resource, but looks up values to inject into each copy in a Mapping.
+Similar to the Count macro, it will create multiple copies of a template Resource, but looks up values to inject into each copy in a Mapping or a Parameter.

 ## How to install and use the Explode macro in your AWS account